wp-plugins/cookie-cat/readme.txt

 `[cookies
 browser="N|Y - show browser cookies"
 cookies="|cookie1,cookie2 - Optional list of cookie names." plugins="|plugin1,plugin2 - Optional list of plugin names.
-Defaults to ALL active plugins"]`
+Defaults to ALL active plugins" temp="N|Y - Use the temporary cc_mapping XML file"]`

 = Where can I find out more? =
 If you are in the UK you should see the [ICC UK Cookie Guide](http://www.international-chamber.co.uk/components/com_wordpress/wp/wp-content/uploads/2012/04/icc_uk_cookie_guide.pdf)